Course leader: Lene Niemann Nejsum

 - Introduction to image analysis using ImageJ Fiji; this includes working with multicolor images, background handling and fluorescence quantification (hands on) and

-- Practical demonstration/hands-on of wide-field fluorescence image acquisition using an inverted, automated microscope.
+- Practical demonstration of wide-field fluorescence image acquisition using an inverted, automated microscope.

-- There will be a mandatory home assignment equivalent to 0.6 ECTS.
+- There will be a mandatory home assignment equivalent to 6 h